-For the CAs and final exams, feedback on the common mistakes are given on NTULearn after the grades are announced.
+For the tests, feedback on the common mistakes are given on NTULearn after the grades are announced.
 Common mistakes are often repeated and addressing this will be important for achieving the learning outcomes.
 For the tutorial problems, tutors will discuss and answer any questions about mistakes, and give feedback.